CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/tasking_coward_machine/README.md

 At the lowest level, we have the *Physics Travel Region*.
 This region handles movement and collision, allowing the higher levels to simply deal with whether or not the task was successful (instead of intense semantics such as resolving collisions against collisions or testing for being stuck).

 This machine operates in three modes - in *Idle* mode, the machine occasionally wanders in a random direction.
 In *Flee* mode, the machine moves *away* from whatever the perceived *Threats* are.
-When so ordered (via the `move_items` function), the machine will move into the *Move Tasked* state, moving the appropriate items.
+When so ordered (via a function), the machine will move into the *Generic Tasked* state, performing a specific task.
+In that way, this machine acts as our testbed for tasks in general.
 Note that the machine will enter *Flee* mode from either *Idle* or the *Move Tasked* state.
 See *State Control Flow* below.

 ### Configurables
 In order to handle tasks, it was necessary to implement the tripartite architecture using three separate XSM structures.
 This means the machine doesn't have the typical XSM configurables.
 These configurables hew as close as possible to the standard configurables of other machines.